-to the Moorish invaders.
+invaders.
 Indeed, on the first Friday of May the town still commemorates the decisive battle in which the appearance of a battalion of women, their hair and jewelry flashing in the sun, so intimidated the Moorish cavalry that they beat a headlong retreat.
 Avoid the industrial looking outskirts and head straight to the atmospheric casco antiguo (old town) where there's a splendid 11th-century cathedral and fortress, and where bustling eateries abound.